 SSH is used extensively throughout nearly every IT environment.
-While SSH brings many benefits, SSH access isn’t always properly managed.
-It is common to find SSH keys scattered throughout the enterprise on user workstations with limited security controls in place.
+While SSH brings many benefits, SSH access isn’t always adequately managed.
+It’s not uncommon to find SSH keys scattered throughout the enterprise on endpoint devices with limited security controls in place.

-GaraSign makes SSH key management easy by enabling you to keep all SSH keys in an HSM, while granting end-users proxied access to the keys they need (and only the keys they need).
-With GaraSign, you can easily grant and revoke key access, enforce additional security measures like multi-factor authentication, and audit key usage, all without reconfiguring your SSH servers.
+GaraSign simplifies SSH key management by making it easy to store all SSH keys in a centrally-managed hardware security module (HSM) while providing end-users with remote access to the keys they need.
+With GaraSign, you can easily grant and revoke SSH key access, enforce additional security measures like multi-factor authentication (MFA), and audit key usage, all without reconfiguring your SSH servers.

-The number of SSH keys in a large enterprise can seem completely unmanageable.
-Numerous keys are distributed out to end-users and stored in software on workstations— and these keys are high-value targets for attackers.
-Additionally, many of these keys are not visible to InfoSec teams and are therefore difficult to audit.
+The number of secure shell (SSH) keys in a large enterprise can seem unmanageable.
+Multiple SSH keys are distributed to end-users and stored in software on workstations— and these keys are high-value targets for attackers.
+Additionally, many of these SSH keys are not visible to InfoSec teams and therefore are challenging to audit.

-When you deploy GaraSign, SSH keys remain secured and non-exportable in the HSM at all times.
-End-users receive proxied access to only the keys they are authorized to use.
-Since keys are always protected with hardware-level security, the risk of a key being compromised is minimal.
+When you deploy GaraSign, secure shell (SSH) keys remain secured and non-exportable in the HSM servers at all times.
+End-users receive proxied access to only the HSM keys they are authorized to use.
+Since keys are always protected with hardware-level security, the risk of an SSH key being compromised is minimal.

-GaraSign can integrate with existing SSH clients to transparently provide advanced security controls, such as multi-factor authentication, device authentication, approval workflows, IP address whitelisting, notifications, and more.
+GaraSign can integrate with existing SSH clients to transparently provide advanced cybersecurity controls, such as multi-factor authentication (MFA), device authentication, approval workflows, IP address whitelisting, notifications, and more.
+All within our HSM as a service.
 These features can be established on a per-key or per-user basis.

-Since SSH keys are secured in the HSM and centrally managed, key management is easily auditable.
-Auditors can see which keys were used, at what time and by whom.
-Furthermore, administrators can alter users’ permissions to keys from a single interface.
+Since secure shell (SSH) keys are secured in the hardware security module (HSM) and centrally managed within the HSM software, SSH key management is easily auditable.
+Auditors can see which keys were used, at what time, and by whom.
+Furthermore, administrators can alter users’ permissions to the SSH keys from a single interface.

-There are several benefits, and they all come without having to install anything on the SSH server.
+There are several benefits to using GaraSign for secure shell (SSH) key management; they all come without installing anything on the SSH server.
 The first benefit is enabling just-in-time access so that administrators can only SSH to servers when there is a need to do so.
-The second is seamless integration of advanced security controls such as multi-factor authentication, device authentication, approval workflows, IP address whitelisting, and more, when authenticating to a server via SSH.
-The third is centralized audit of any time an SSH key is used.
+The second is the seamless integration of advanced privileged access security controls, such as multi-factor authentication (MFA), device authentication, approval workflows, IP address whitelisting, and more, when authenticating to a server via SSH.
+The third is a centralized audit of when an SSH key is used.

-It depends on the SSH client you are using but it is typically done via an SSH-Agent that is capable of using keys managed in GaraSign.
+It depends on the secure shell (SSH) client you are using, but it is typically done via an SSH-Agent that is capable of using hardware security module (HSM) keys managed in GaraSign.

-Yes, GaraSign can also secure the SSH server keys in an HSM.
+Yes, GaraSign can also secure the SSH server keys in the hardware security module (HSM).

-Since GaraSign proxies the client key used to complete the challenge-response handshake, it can enforce the additional security controls (e.g., MFA) before it allows the use of the key.
-In other words, the SSH server delegates the additional security controls to GaraSign, and is not even aware that the additional controls are taking place.
+Since GaraSign proxies the client key used to complete the challenge-response handshake, it can enforce additional security controls (e.g., multi-factor authentication) before it allows the use of the key.
+In other words, the SSH server delegates the additional privileged access security controls to GaraSign and is unaware that the additional controls are taking place.

-The need for frequent key rotation drops is drastically reduced since the keys are never exported from the HSM.
-While every key eventually should be rotated, you can do so less frequently since the keys are now well protected.
-Of course, please check with your enterprise’s policies to make sure you will remain in compliance.
+The need for frequent key rotation drops is drastically reduced since the keys are never exported from the Hardware Security Module (HSM).
+While every key eventually should be rotated, you can do so less frequently since the Secure Shell (SSH) keys are now well protected.
+Of course, please check with your enterprise’s policies to ensure you will remain compliant.

 Schedule a demo to see how GaraSign can improve the security and performance of cryptographic operations throughout your environment.